-- The health department, with the assistance of the school nurse, will investigate the activities of the person who tests positive to determine those individuals at risk for disease transmission.
-A close contact is someone who was within 6 feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period starting from 2 days before illness onset (or, for asymptomatic patients, 2 days prior to test specimen collection) until the time the patient is isolated.
+- The school nurse or other school personnel will work with the contact tracing team at the health department to investigate the activities of the person who tests positive to determine those individuals at risk for disease transmission (i.e., “close contacts”).
+A close contact is someone who was within 6 feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period or is directly exposed to the respiratory secretions, such as from a cough or sneeze, of the positive person starting from 2 days before illness onset (or, for asymptomatic patients, 2 days prior to test specimen collection) until the time the patient is isolated.

 - Close contacts will be asked to stay home and self-monitor for symptoms for 14 days from the last day of exposure.
 View Quarantine Instructions for Staff or Quarantine Instructions for Students (Instrucciones de Cuarentena para Estudiantes).

-March 2021 Update: Based on the CDC's Interim Public Health Recommendations for Fully Vaccinated People, fully vaccinated individuals do not need to quarantine following a known exposure, provided they do not develop symptoms.
+Based on the CDC's Interim Public Health Recommendations for Fully Vaccinated People (March 2021), fully vaccinated individuals do not need to quarantine following a known exposure, provided they do not develop symptoms.
 If they develop symptoms, they should seek a medical evaluation to see if testing is warranted.
 People are considered fully vaccinated two weeks after their second dose in a two-dose series, like the Pfizer or Moderna vaccines, or two weeks after a single-dose vaccine, like Johnson & Johnson’s Janssen vaccine.